crisbee/IntroToDataPowerOnDockerLab/README.md

 ````

 Your output will look like the following headers with no data!:
+# UPDATE THIS TO SHOW THE HELLO WORLD CONTAINER AS WELL.
+3 in total maybe??????
 ````console
 [ibmuser@localhost mydp]$ docker ps -a
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ````

-WE AREN'T DONE CLEANING YET!
+#### WE AREN'T DONE CLEANING YET!

 Remember that we have both docker IMAGES and CONTAINERS.
 Use the docker images -a command to see all the images you have locally.
 You output will look somethign like the below.